camerondugan/camerondugan.com/contact.md

 ---
 title: Contact
 header: Contact
-description: Want to get in touch?
-This page tells you how.
+description: The Place to Get in Touch
 permalink: /contact/
 layout: default
 ---